UK Tax Changes 2025-2026: Complete Guide to New Rates, Thresholds & Rules

 - Track marriage allowance claims and renewals

-- Plan CGT disposals carefully with reduced £3,000 exemption
+- Plan CGT disposals carefully with the £3,000 exemption

 How Our Tax Calculator Helps